the01rch/pomo/README.md

 their time using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) directly on the terminal.

+Pomo is still in its initial phase, any feedback and contributions from users are welcomes and values.

 # Setup

 > You need to have gcc and make installed.